MuKonqi/nottodbox/README.md

 ### Home
 - A shortcut for keeping today's diary
-- Listing todo lists & todos with creation (for both), modification (only todo lists), status (only todo), completion (only todo) informations
+- Listing to-do lists & to-dos with creation (for both), modification (only to-do lists), status (only to-do), completion (only to-do) informations
 - Listing notebooks & notes with creation and modification informations (all of them are for both)

 ### Notes
+- Two labels for showing selected notebook and note
 - A entry for searching in list
-- Two labels for showing selected notebook and note
 - Listing notebooks & notes with creation and modification informations (all of them are for both)
 - For notebooks:
     - Creating a notebook
+    - Setting background color
+    - Setting text color
     - Renaming a notebook
     - Resetting a notebook
-    - Setting background color
-    - Setting text color
     - Deleting a notebook
     - Deleting all notebooks
 - For notes:
     - Creating a note
     - Opening a note
+    - Setting background color
+    - Setting text color
     - Renaming a note
     - Showing backup (manuel saves updates backups but auto-saves not)
     - Restoring content via backup (old content will be new backup)